hashicorp/terraform-provider-azurerm/website/docs/r/linux_web_app_slot.html.markdown

 * `client_secret_setting_name` - (Optional) The app setting name that contains the `client_secret` value used for Google login.
 Cannot be specified with `client_secret`.

 * `oauth_scopes` - (Optional) Specifies a list of OAuth 2.0 scopes that will be requested as part of Google Sign-In authentication.
-If not specified, "openid", "profile", and "email" are used as default scopes.
+If not specified, `openid`, `profile`, and `email` are used as default scopes.

 ---